 - For accommodation in Kythnos, I suggest using Booking.
 They have a great selection of places to stay in Kythnos and areas to consider staying include Loutra, Merichas, and Chora (Messaria).
 If you are traveling to Kythnos in the the months of July, August, and September, I advise reserving rooms to rent in Kythnos a month or so in advance.

-- Spend time on some of the top rated beach in Kythnos: Agios Stefanos, Kolona, Loutra, Gaidouromantra, Agios Sostis, Apokrousi, and Aliki.
+- Spend time on some of the top rated beach in Kythnos: Agios Stefanos, Kolona, Loutra, Gaidouromantra, Agios Sostis, Apokrousi (where you can hire kayaks), and Aliki.
 During the spring and autumn months, the hiking in Kythnos is fantastic.
+Check out the trail from Hora to Kastro Orias!

 - If you are interested in more information about Kythnos, Syros and other places in Greece, sign up for my newsletter.